gregdanko92/unwrap_lib/README.md

 Trade-offs made in development of this API:

-1. For data storage, I used in-memory Maps to store customers and books, making this simpler to test and develop.
+1. For data storage, I used in-memory Maps to store customers and books, making this simpler to test and develop as well as for fast lookups.
 I used an in-memory array for the checkouts in order to avoid doing multi-key lookups.
 However, data is not persistent if the server restarts.
 In the future, I would integrate a persistent database solution.

 2. Also, in-memory storage does nothing to handle concurrency issues, as in if two customers were checking out the last copy of a book at the same time, but using a database solution that would account for this (using atomic updates, or transactions) would also be a future integration.

 3. I kept all of my business logic in the relevant controller, which is acceptable for a project of this size, but in the future, I would move this logic to a separate service layer to improve maintainability.

 4. I kept validation lightweight in the interest of simplicity (input checks only).
-In the future, I would validate formattable inputs, such as email addresses.
+In the future, I would validate formattable inputs, such as email addresses or relevant dates.

 5. The data model does not currently keep a history of the system, such as a customer's checkout history or an audit trail of who checked out a specific book.
 I would integrate this in the future.